marbienjimeno/ticket-lifecycle/README.md

 ![image](https://github.com/marbienjimeno/ticket-lifecycle/assets/29347863/805c5c90-e182-4739-9e25-d139d4e5d906)

 <p>
-  We should see the three tickets previously created.
+  We should see the open tickets created by Users.
 Click on "Entire mobile online banking is down" to start assigning the ticket.
 </p>

 ![image](https://github.com/marbienjimeno/ticket-lifecycle/assets/29347863/a5a0ba4b-d236-4eb9-afab-73a3ed613e3c)